 How can a chatbot help you grow your business?
 A chatbot is a piece of software that simulates conversations with visitors to your website.
 As a busy realtor, much of your time is spent with existing clients, and visiting new properties.
 You cannot be in the office to respond to every lead instantly, and even if you could, your time might be better spent nurturing existing client relationships.
 However every new lead has tremendous potential, and you want to show your new client that they are valued from the start.

 Chatbots are all about instant connection, which is extremely valuable in a field where leads put a high premium on responsiveness.
-According to Lead Connect, 78% of customers buy from the company that responds to their inquiry first, and the time you want to aim for to respond is within 5 minutes!
+According to research by Xant 35% to 50% of sales go to the vendor that responds first (cited in https://www.mtdsalestraining.com/sales-courses/5-additional-follow-ups-to-close-80-of-deals.html)

 What can your chatbot do for you?
 Programmed correctly, they can strike a friendly personal tone with your lead, helping create trust and build a relationship.
 They can collect basic information about your client and their needs, helping you to identify how serious a lead they are.
 They can narrow down the problem they need you to solve.
 All this helps you to figure out what your buyer is looking for, and promotes relationship building.
 They can even be programmed to transfer the conversation to a human agent, if the situation requires it, promoting efficiency.
 They can schedule appointments for you, and direct your customer to your database, or even showcase videos that fit their requirements.
 All this can be done 24/7 - helping your business grow as you sleep!